 Brand new in 2019 and hosted by ACES Group, the AI/ML Seminar explored the landscape of Data Science, Machine Learning and Artificial Intelligence in the security industry.

 Level 5, ICC Sydney

 AI Revolution 2019 – The new era of data science empowering the security industry

-The AI/ML Seminar is brand new in 2019 and hosted by ACES Group.
-It will explore the landscape of Data Science, Artificial Intelligence (AI) and Machine Learning (ML) in the security industry.
-You’ll learn about the importance of embracing AI and how you can start adopting the capability in your business today.
+The AI/ML Seminar was brand new in 2019 and hosted by ACES Group.
+It explored the landscape of Data Science, Artificial Intelligence (AI) and Machine Learning (ML) in the security industry.
+Attendees learned about the importance of embracing AI and how to start adopting the capability in their business today.

-Gain an understanding of how automated platforms leverage data science to transform experience, improve crowd management, create efficiency, increase safety and drive growth.
-Insights from industry innovators will cover a comprehensive range of topics from the AI basics through to integration, demonstrations of solutions for your business, pioneering applications and futuristic concepts.
+Attendees gained an understanding of how automated platforms leverage data science to transform experience, improve crowd management, create efficiency, increase safety and drive growth.
+Insights from industry innovators covered a comprehensive range of topics from the AI basics through to integration, demonstrations of solutions for your business, pioneering applications and futuristic concepts.